confluentinc/tutorials/console-consumer-primitive-keys-values/README.md

  --property key.separator=" : " \
 ```

-You'll see results that look like:
+You'll see results that look like the following because the default string deserializer is used:

 ```commandline
 !? : @'?u_?mY